fschulze/mr.developer/README.txt

     around the equal sign.

 The different repository kinds accept some specific options.

+  Common options
+    The ``update`` option allows you to specify whether a package will be updated during buildout or not.
+If it's ``true``, then it will always be updated.
+If it's ``false``, then it will never be updated, even if the global ``always-checkout`` option is set.

   ``svn``
     The ``<url>`` is one of the urls supported by subversion.